pinterest/api-quickstart/README.md

 ## Purpose

-This repository has code that is intended to provide a quick start for working with the [Pinterest API v5](https://developers.pinterest.com/docs/api/v5/), and also supports [Pinterest API v3](https://developers.pinterest.com/docs/redoc/) plus [Pinterest Marketing API v4](https://developers.pinterest.com/docs/redoc/adtech_ads_v4/).
-Note that all newly-created apps should use [Pinterest API v5](https://developers.pinterest.com/docs/api/v5/) and (when necessary) [Pinterest Marketing API v4](https://developers.pinterest.com/docs/redoc/adtech_ads_v4/).
+This repository has code that is intended to provide a quick start for working with the [Pinterest API v5](https://developers.pinterest.com/docs/api/v5/).
 There is currently python code that implements a number of use cases, JavaScript (nodejs) code with essentially the same functionality, and a bash script that demonstrates the OAuth authentication and authorization flow.

-Over time, we plan to add more demonstrations of API functionality and possibly additional languages -- likely Ruby and maybe Go or PHP.
+This quickstart used to support Pinterest API version v3 and v4, but that code has been removed so that everyone can focus on v5.
+If you're interested in code that shows the differences between using v3/v4 and v5, see [version 1.1](https://github.com/pinterest/api-quickstart/releases/tag/v1.1) of this repo.

 ## Quick Start